janstrng/Evaluating-IoT-devices/Method.md

 User shall be able to withdraw consent from processes they have previously given consent to.
 It should be and easy task and preferably through a app or mail.

 #### C.3.5: The user is informed about how to express consent (opt-in choice) to the different processes their personal data may be a part of.
 (ETSI 5.14)
-This information shall be in the privacy/user policy, normally you will express consent by agreeing to these policy’s and opt-out by email/deleting your user. some company’s will make it easier for users to opt-in and out and give the options in the app, often with yes/no sliders for each process.
+This information shall be in the privacy/user policy, normally you will express consent by agreeing to these policy’s and opt-out by email/deleting your user.
+Some company’s will make it easier for users to opt-in and out and give the options in the app, often with yes/no sliders for each process.

 #### C.3.6: The user shall be provided with all the data the controller/company has of the user within one month from the receipt (GDPR 12)
 The user shall be able to request all data the controller/company have off the user, normally through mail.
 By “from the receipt” will say one month after the company receives your request.
 You check this by request all your data and then looking through it.

 #### C.3.9: Communication with the company is adequate for the request that is made.
 A confirmation of receival of a request is given.
-Goode communication with users/customer is a good sign for a company.
+Good communication with users/customer is a good sign for a company.
 That the user gets a confirmation that the email has been received by the company and the request is being worked on.
-After sender a request to the company, se if you get a confirmation, are the confirmation from an employee or are is it automatic.
+After sending a request to the company, see if you get a confirmation, are the confirmation from an employee or are is it automatic.

 ## D1: Updating and support
 The best security recommendations are normally to update your devices/programs.
-The company can protect the devises by supporting it and updating it, this period should at least be 5 years.
+The company can protect the devices by supporting it and updating it, this period should at least be 5 years.
 The device should be able to update it itself automatically, and it is recommended to give the user information that an update is taking place and to give the user the ability to check for updates.
 This information should be in one of the policies or/and on the app.

 #### D.1.6: Everything enabled by default is necessary for the device (ETSI 5.6)
-It will normally be many default decision/values already in the app/device, you can go through the app and se if any of default values is not necessary for the use of the device.
-You should also check for open ports and their functionalities, this can you du by using some of the tools in “tools.md”.
+It will normally be many default decision/values already in the app/device, you can go through the app and see if any of default values is not necessary for the use of the device.
+You should also check for open ports and their functionalities, this can you do by using some of the tools in “tools.md”.

 ## D2: Physical
-This section is about the devise physical aspects.
+This section is about the device physical aspects.

 #### D.2.1: Device is made by adequate physical material for its use case (Enisa)
-Here will “adequate physical material” mean that the material will not be easily broken into, ither by mistake or with intent.
+Here will “adequate physical material” mean that the material will not be easily broken into, either by mistake or with intent.
 If the device is to be used outdoors/public the requirement will rise.

 #### D.2.2: All exposed interfaces (Physical) are covered, protected or enabled as required, and accessible physical debug interfaces are disabled(ETSI 5.6)
 Here will “adequate physical material” mean that the material will not be easily broken into, ither by mistake or with intent.
 If the device is to be used outdoors/public the requirement will rise.